nnamdiilokah/UFOs/README.md

    The image below shows the unfiltered webpage
    ![unfiltered](https://github.com/nnamdiilokah/UFOs/blob/main/static/images/unfiltered.png)

-   In order to perform a search, the user enters the search criteria in any of textboxes on the left hand side of the page, below the "Filter Search" label  and hit the enter button.
+   In order to perform a search, the user will enter the search criteria in any of textboxes on the left hand side of the page, below the "Filter Search" label  and hit the enter button.

    For instance in the image below, the page has been filtered accordng to the city "benton"
    ![filtered](https://github.com/nnamdiilokah/UFOs/blob/main/static/images/filtered.png)

    ## Summary
+   One drawback of this page is that the user has to manually input the search data.
+This means that the search data has to be spcifically known by the user.
+   In order to make the webpage more userfriendly and dynanic, we can replace the textboxes with a drop-down menu.
+This will assist provide users with more flexibility.
+   Also, a clear button can be added to the page for more readability.